getpatchwork/patchwork/docs/development/installation.rst

 Python Requirements
 ^^^^^^^^^^^^^^^^^^^

 To develop Python-based software you first need Python.
-Patchwork supports Python 3.7+.
 Python 3 will be installed by default on many installations, though a suitable version can usually be installed manually using the ``python3`` package.

 It's a good idea to use `virtual environments`__ to develop Python software.
 Virtual environments are "instances" of your system Python without any of the